 Drive Iceland's most remote and rural areas on this incredible eight-day tour.
 You'll see a wealth of the country, gain a true insight into its culture, and have the opportunity to see less explored regions such as the Westfjords and the Snæfellsnes peninsula.

 This tour, therefore, is perfect for outdoor enthusiasts.
-There are an almost never-ending array of natural wonders en route, and the wealth of birdlife at many of the locations is incredible.
-To top it off, the tour is also perfect for those wanting to see the wilder part if Iceland.
-You can, during the booking process, add adventure activities to your holiday, which come at a special discounted rate for those attending this nature-oriented self-drive.
+There are an almost never-ending array of natural wonders and incredible birdlife en route.
+The tour is also perfect for those wanting to see the wilder part of Iceland.
+During the booking process, you can add adventure activities to your holiday, which come at a special discounted rate for those attending this nature-oriented self-drive.

 To have the holiday you've always dreamt of, you can pick extra activities to partake in while you book.
 There is time to fit these in without missing out on any of the sightseeing you want to do.
-This allows you to build the holiday you have always dreamt of, and experience all of the excitement that Iceland has to offer.
+This allows you to build your dream holiday and experience all of the excitement that Iceland has to offer.

-Don't miss on this incredible adventure.
-Check booking availability now, by choosing a date.
+Don't miss this incredible adventure.
+Check booking availability now by choosing a date.

-History fans may also enjoy a visit to Snorrastofa, the medieval research institute in Reykholt, where the early settler Snorri Sturluson wrote Saga Heimskringla in the 13th century.
+History fans may also enjoy visiting Snorrastofa, the medieval research institute in Reykholt, where the early settler Snorri Sturluson wrote Saga Heimskringla in the 13th century.
 On the road from the capital, you can also take a short break at Fossatún, a waterfall said to be guarded by a troll woman named Drífa.

-On this day you can opt to go lava tubing in Viðgelmir cave, or else explore the incredible inside of the glacier Langjökull through man-made channels.
+On this day, you can opt to go lava tubing in Viðgelmir cave or explore the incredible inside of the glacier Langjökull through man-made channels.

-Drive onwards to the tiny village of Djúpavik.
-Locked in the mountains, the village and its herring station has been abandoned many times in history but you'll find 8 houses, a hotel, and an airport there now.
+Another option is to head to the tiny village of Djúpavik.
+Locked in the mountains, the village and its herring station have been abandoned many times in history.
+But you'll find eight houses, a hotel, and an airport there now.
 If you carry on for another 45 minutes, then you'll hit the end of the road but find a hot pool by the seaside called Krossneslaug, which is recommended for those seeking to relax and unwind.

 Continue to Hrafnseyri, where you can visit a museum dedicated to another hero, Jón Sigurðsson, who was instrumental in Iceland’s battle for independence from Denmark in the 1940s.

 From there, head to Dynjandi waterfall.
-The thunderous Dynjandi actually a series of waterfalls that are over 100 metres tall.
-After taking in the beauty and magnitude of this cascade, make your way to the towering 444 m (1,456 ft) high cliff of Látrabjarg, the westernmost point of Europe.
+The thunderous Dynjandi is actually a series of waterfalls that are over 328 ft (100 m) tall.
+After taking in the beauty and magnitude of this cascade, make your way to the towering 1,456 ft (444 m) high cliff of Látrabjarg, the westernmost point of Europe.
 Here, you can get a close look at some of Iceland’s many species of nesting seabirds, including puffins and razorbills.